lucasschott/RL_analysis/README.md

 ## Studies

 ### Study 1
-Analyze the average reward per step for agents how learnt with DDPG algorithm on the environments with different number
+Analyze the average reward per step for agents how learnt with the DDPG algorithm on the environments when the number of dimensions increases.

+#### Study 1.1
+On environments with half
+#### Study 1.2
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzcyNDk5NDM0XX0=
+eyJoaXN0b3J5IjpbLTExMTE5OTg1MTFdfQ==
 -->